spacecatpixel/lokidocs/docs/Wallets/CliWallet/loki-wallet-cliMacSetup.md

+title: Loki Documentation | Loki CLI Mac Setup Guide
+description: The loki-wallet-cli is the “Command Line Interface” wallet software that is used to run Loki accounts through command prompt or terminal.

 # loki-wallet-cli Mac Setup

 The `loki-wallet-cli` is the “Command Line Interface” wallet software that is used to run Loki accounts through command prompt or terminal.
 The CLI wallet only uses text to do operations, where the `oki-wallet-gui` wallet offers a graphical user interface with buttons to do most of the operations the `loki-wallet-cli` does.